Flat Pack Furniture Assembly Cost

 How complex is it to arrange and install a packaged fitted wardrobe?
 As an average DIY’er, how long might it take me to complete this work?

-One of the first steps in preparing for your flat pack furniture assembly is ensuring there is an area where the contractor can work safely and efficiently.
-Usually, they will need to work in the same room as where the furniture is being installed - especially for furniture like wardrobes.
+- Clear the Work Area — When preparing for your flat pack furniture assembly, ensure there is an area where the contractor can work safely and efficiently.
+Usually, they will need to work in the same room as where the furniture is being installed, especially for furniture like wardrobes.

-If your flat pack assembler has to build the furniture on a different floor, think about whether they have sufficient space to be able to carry the equipment to the next location - and whether or not they'll need an additional person to carry the load up the flight of stairs, as this will cost you more.
+- Consider Multi-Floor Access — If your flat pack assembler has to build the furniture on a different floor, think about whether they have sufficient space to carry the equipment up and whether they'll need an additional person to carry the load, as this will cost you more.

-While no special tools are required for most flat pack assembly jobs, you need to consider whether your walls are safe to mount furniture onto.
+- Check Wall Safety — While no special tools are required for most flat pack assembly jobs, you need to consider whether your walls are safe to mount furniture onto.
 If drilling is required, are the points free from wires and pipes?
-Specialist tools can cost upward of £80 for a universal wall detector, so it's recommended to ask if the contractor can check for this.
+Specialist tools can cost upward of £80 for a universal wall detector.

 What's Involved in Assembling Flat Pack Furniture?